 Update on my investments with Easy Equities

-I have been sent a message on Twitter about some of my ETF choices.
+I got a message on Twitter about some of my ETF choices.
 I’ll need to investigate more and possibly change my proposed portfolio.
 Thanks for the feedback so far!

 Read the replies to this tweet…